stoplightio/docs/articles/versioning/introduction.md

 ### Platform Versions

 If you are creating a documentation driven project, you can describe the major versions of your platform via versioning.
 This will allow you to document multiple versions of your platform under one domain.
 In this use case, it is not necessary to use releases.

 ## Icons and Tooltips

+- Solid Upload: A released Version
-- Pencils: Most up to date work in that Version that has not been Released
+- Outlined Upload: A Version that has not yet been released
-- Latest: Most recent version in your project, this is where you will primarily be working
-- Star: Highest Release (only one)
-- Tag: Released (not editable)
+- Code: A sorted folder of versions of the same MAJOR

 ---